Youngmj1994/Basic-Sorting-Algorithms/README.md

 2. Bubble Sort - The slowest sort, but the fastest when the array is already sorted.
 ![Bubble](/SortingImages/Bubble.PNG)

-3. Quick Sort - Very fast with unsorted arrays, but very slow with already sorted arrays.
+3. Quick Sort - The Fastest sort with unsorted arrays, but very slow with already sorted arrays.
 ![Quick](/SortingImages/quick.PNG)

 4. Insertion Sort - Pretty slow but still faster than Bubble Sort, very good with sorted arrays.
 ![Insertion](/SortingImages/insertion.PNG)

-5. Radix Sort - The Fastest Sort for unsorted random uniformly distributed integers.
-Not As fast with sorted numbers.
+5. Radix Sort - Very fast for unsorted random uniformly distributed integers.
+Not As fast with sorted numbers, but better than quick sort.
 ![Radix](/SortingImages/radix.PNG)

 6. Selection Sort - The second slowest for unsorted arrays, but slower than bubble for sorted arrays.